-Connect a piece of copper insulated lead-out wire to one of the strands by connecting the wire to the BraidTM with a copper split-bolt connector.
-Run the wire underground and re-attach it to the strand on the opposite side of the gate, using another split-bolt connector.
-Then, to electrify additional strands, jump the electricity, vertically, from that strand to other strands to be electrified, as illustrated.
+Connect a piece of copper insulated lead-out wire to one of the strands by connecting the wire to the Braid $^{\text{TM}}$ with a copper split-bolt connector.
+Run the wire underground and reattach it to the strand on the opposite side of the gate, using another split-bolt connector.
+To electrify additional strands, jump the electricity, vertically, from that strand to other strands to be electrified, as described above.